Coronavirus advice for people receiving or beginning cancer treatment

 Steps to protect yourself from infection

-In addition to following the advice of the authorities relating to staying at home, taking extra care or cocooning as it applied to you there are other important precautions you can take.
+In addition to following the advice of the authorities on taking extra care or cocooning as it applies to you, there are other important precautions you can take.

 Regular and thorough hand washing with common soap and warm water and use of alcohol-based hand washes, especially:

 - when in contact with other people